subvisual/subvisual.com/src/posts/2019-02-02-its-not-continuous-delivery-yet/index.md

 ---
+highlight: false
-path: /143-its-not-continuous-delivery-yet/
+path: 143-its-not-continuous-delivery-yet
-title: "It's not Continuous Delivery (yet)"
+title: It's not Continuous Delivery (yet)
+categories:
+  - engineering
 author: pedro-costa
 date: 2019-02-02
 cover: cover.jpg
-tags:
-  - development
 intro: >
   At Subvisual we have always advocated for Continuous Delivery in our projects.
   Recently we decided to teach this approach.
 But it so happened that, in our effort to learn more about Continuous Delivery, we learned that we ourselves are not actually doing it.
+tags:
+  - development
 ---

 Any project started at Subvisual has always been demanded the best development